triscuitcircuit/rcengine/README.md

 <summary>Xcode build from script
 </summary>

-1. Go the the scripts directory and run the "generate-xcode.sh" script
+1. Go to the scripts directory and run the "generate-xcode.sh" script

 OR
 2. Run the script through the MacOS terminal